ESC101: Praxis I

 Praxis I is a versatile course that changes significantly from week-to-week.
 Here is a rough approximation of how a week will look for a Praxis I student.

+There are typically three lectures a week for Praxis I. You will learn about engineering design concepts in lecture and participate in design and thinking activities.
 You’ll find that the lectures are very well-integrated with the tutorials.
 They will often discuss some notable results from tutorial activities and connect them to different engineering design concepts.
-Additionally, some lectures will focus on engineering design tools that will be useful in the tutorial sections immediately following the lecture.
+Additionally, some lectures will focus on engineering design tools that will be useful in the tutorial sections immediately after the lecture.

 Praxis studios occupy the same section in your schedule as tutorials.
-In a small class led by a couple TAs, you will be guided through engineering design activities, project help, team building activities, and more.
+In a small class led by a couple TAs, you will be guided through engineering design activities, project help, and more.
 This is where most of your project-specific work and instruction will happen.
+You’ll find that the concepts discussed in studios were introduced in the lectures.
+This makes studios an excellent time to apply these concepts and get a deeper understanding of how they all work together.

 There is typically a midterm and final exam in Praxis I. This will test you on the engineering design theories and concepts you have learned, as well as your ability to apply them.
 Based on our experience, understanding how the course concepts connect to each other can be a useful tool when studying.
 To find past exams and tests, visit the Praxis I page on courses.skule.ca.